adamjralph/adam-ralph-portfolio/README.md

 ### To do

 - Add header to the page-width container
-- Adjust scaling of text between desk and
+- Adjust scaling of text between desk and mobile sizes